ZhengLonggg/Google-Advanced-Data-Analytics-Projects/README.md

 Next, we investigate the relationship between TikTok authors' verification status and their average video view counts.
 Specifically, do verified authors command higher average view counts, or are the view counts simmilar between verified and unverified authors?
 To answer this, we use hypothesis testing. <br>
 This lab objectives include:<br>
 • Dropping rows with null values <br>
-• Using hypothesis testing to determine if there's a significant difference in the view countd for verified vs unverified authors. <br>
+• Using hypothesis testing to determine if there's a significant difference in the view count for verified vs unverified authors. <br>
 • Posing potential follow-up questions based on the findings. <br>
 3) [Course 5 lab, Regression Modeling](https://github.com/ZhengLonggg/Google-Advanced-Data-Analytics-Projects/blob/main/Course%205%20lab%2C%20Regression%20Modeling.ipynb)  <br>
+In this project, I built a regression model in Python to predict whether a TikTok account is verified based on certain video characteristics, such as the duration of the TikTok video and its view count. <br>
+This lab objectives include:<br>
+• Encoding categorical variables for regression compatibility <br>
+• Building a logistic regression model to predict account verification status. <br>
+• Visualising the model performance using confusion matrix. <br>
+• Interpretting model coefficients to identify key predictors. <br>
+• Evaluating model performance using classification report and metrics such as accuracy, precision, and recall. <br>